JPhillipJones/jphillipjones.github.io/_posts/2019-7-8-C-sharp-File-Download.md

 title: Downloading a File with C#
 ---

 The below accompanies the previous example and is for downloading file with .Net C#.
 The file in this case was saved as binary data in a SQL database.
+Short and simple.

 <h3>C#</h3>